Aliens Among Us

 Curator of Vertebrate Zoology Dr. Gavin Hanke writes about this European lizard that is now at home in BC.
 It was released to southern Vancouver Island around 1970 and has since expanded its range, with potential impacts on native species.

-Heidi GartnerInvertebrates Collection Manager
+Heidi GartnerInvertebrates Collection Manager and Researcher

 When did you realize you wanted to become a marine biologist?